mmirudeea/website/website/versioned_docs/version-acs_cc/project/2025/stefan_adrian.brai/index.md

 I assembled most of the pieces and further developed the logic for the laser–LDR calibration period.
 I also began developing the Wi-Fi setup and email-sending feature.

+### Week 19 - 25 May

+The email functionality was more of a challenge than i anticipated , so i resumed myself to using a tcp connection on port 80 to send logs on a http html page.
+Also tried to add an I2C screen in my project, but it interfeered with something in the program and with the port 80 connection, so i unfortunately dropped the idea.Finished the Documentation and assembled the mockup gate.

 ## Hardware

 We use off-the-shelf components mounted on a breadboard and powered by a 5 V supply.
 The main utilities are the button, the passive buzzer which will be configured to emit a custom tune, the laser which will just be controlled by the button and the photoresistor which checks the laser output.